syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 ## Customizing shadow

 The angle, distance, and opacity of the shadow can be customized with the shadow property of the node.
-The following code example illustrates how to customize shadow.

 {% if page.publishingplatform == "aspnet-core" %}